ALERT CONTENT PLACEHOLDER

 Dr. Mary Pat McAndrews

 Dr. Mary Pat McAndrews is a clinical neuropsychologist and senior scientist at the Krembil Brain Institute.
 She is also Division Head of Clinical and Computational Neuroscience at UHN.
 Dr. McAndrews' work focuses on investigating memory and language in patients with memory disorders, including epilepsy and Alzheimer's disease.
-She also enjoys traveling and once took a hot air balloon ride over the Valley of the Kings in Egypt!
+She also enjoys travelling and once took a hot air balloon ride over the Valley of the Kings in Egypt!

 Dr. David Gold